m6a-UdS/dvca/README.md

   HOSTED_ZONE=<your_hosted_zone_id>
 ```

 But the project is modular, so you could also deploy it in multiple steps.
-Typical `make` resources would be: prerequisites,
+Typical `make` resources would be: prerequisites, frontend and a backend of your choice
 ```
 make prerequisites DOMAIN_NAME=<your_aws_managed_domain_name> \
   CERTIFICATE=<your_acm_certificate_id> \